Aljawharah2/2023-GP1-9/README.md

 place, also to avoid wasting time while seeking reviews about the place and obtaining an honest opinion.
 The technological solution helps save time and effort while searching for places in an efficient way, moreover, obtaining all the information without contacting the authorities or  going to them.
 This document will provide an overview of the problem, the proposed solution, the product vision, the product roadmap, the objectives of the project, the scope, hardware/software tools, and the cost of the application development, scrum team, and at the end the references.

+Technology Used : Flutter, python , Google Maps API